sitalab/beaconRegistry/README.md

 **- (void)beaconDetectionLog:(NSArray *)beaconsArray;**

-This method accepts an Array of beacon objects (CLBeacon) and locally stores a log for every beacon, later these logs can be posted to API via the postBeaconsLogToServer method.
+This method accepts an Array of beacon objects (CLBeacon) and locally stores a log for every beacon, later these logs can be posted to API via the beaconDetectionReport method.

 **- (void) beaconDetectionReport:(void (^) (int response))handler;**